 Under FRS 26, the measurement basis of assets and liabilities of long term business contracts is dependent upon the classification of the contracts as either insurance contracts, if the level of insurance risk is significant, or investment contracts if the risk is insignificant.
 A further distinction is made between investment contracts with and without discretionary participation features.
-Discretionary participation features represent the contracts with discretionary participating features.
+Discretionary participation features represent the contractual right to receive additional benefits as a supplement to guaranteed benefits.
 The Company has no investment contracts with discretionary participating features.
-The Company's contracts are mainly unit-linked contracts which are investment contracts with discretionary participation features.
+The Company's contracts are mainly unit-linked contracts which are investment contracts without discretionary participating features.
 Insurance contracts and investment contracts with discretionary participation features are accounted for under previously applied UK GAAP, as set out in the ABI SORP.